Gruda celebrates scoring for Brighton against Manchester United.

 Key stats

 That natural progression led to the dual German/Albanian national making his Bundesliga debut for Mainz as an 18-year-old against Borussia Dortmund in January 2023.
-All the while, Gruda continued to excel at the U19s, weighing in with goals as Mainz won junior championship honours.
-His first senior goal, meanwhile, was a strike for the ages: a left-footed drive from range that left opponents Borussia Mönchengladbach stunned on Matchday 7 of the recently concluded campaign.
+All the while, Gruda continued to excel with the U19s, weighing in with goals as Mainz won junior championship honours.
+His first senior goal, meanwhile, was a memorable strike against Borussia Mönchengladbach on Matchday 7 of the 2023/24 term.

 Plays a bit like: Andrés Iniesta

 Of course, the 2010 FIFA World Cup champion with Spain and serial title winner with Barcelona spent the majority of his playing time in midfield.
-However, the current Emirates Club player displayed plenty of the versatility that Gruda also possesses and the pair are not all that dissimilar in style when operating across the attacking line.
+However, he displayed plenty of the versatility that Gruda also possesses and the pair are not all that dissimilar in style when operating across the attacking line.
 Both possess superb close control, technique and balance along with the vision to pick out a long-range pass and ability to take on, and outpace, opponents.
 And just just like Iniesta, Gruda also boasts a mean shot.

 Did you know?